PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 # FRDM-K64F border router

 This document describes how to configure, compile, and run a FRDM-K64F 6LoWPAN border router application on a [FRDM-K64F development board](https://www.mbed.com/en/development/hardware/boards/nxp/frdm_k64f/).

-<span class="notes">**Note:** This Border Router does not support Thread.
-For non-RTOS (yotta build), please follow onstructions in [Building with yotta](Building_with_yotta.md).</span>
+The border router can be configured to a 6loWPAN or Thread mode.

 ## Introduction